yorkcook/Sprint-Challenge-React-Wars/Answers.md

 Props are passed down from the parent component, give access to data and can not be changed.

 5. What are side effects, and how do you sync effects in a React component to state or prop changes?

+A side effect is anything that affects something outside the scope of the function being executed.
+Fetching data from an API, timers, logging, and manually manipulating the DOM are all examples of side effects.

+You use the useEffect() hook to sync effects to state or prop changes.